 About the Author

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 13 years as a Professional Private Investigator.
-Peter has spent more than a decade conducting investigations and security operations throughout the world, primarily for corporations, law firms, and government agencies.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 14 years as a Professional Private Investigator.
+Peter Sandru has spent more than a decade conducting investigations and security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous investigative & security training programs in various capacities.
 Thru NDIL, Peter has trained many Californian students and helped them in their PI career.